Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 <br />

-**GitHub callback URL**&mdash;After authenticating a user, GitHub uses this URL to redirect back to the manager.
+**GitHub callback URL**&mdash;After authenticating a user, GitHub uses this URL to redirect to the manager.
 This was provided to the OAuth app [when it was created](docs/resources/create-oauth-app.md).

 **GitHub base URL**&mdash;The URL for your GitHub instance.